cgruver/openshift-nested-containers/README.md

-# Test Repo for enabling podman in an OpenShift Pod
+# Test Repo for enabling podman in Eclipse Che / OpenShift Dev Spaces

 This repo is for my attempts to get full `podman` capabilities working in OpenShift Dev Spaces (Eclipse Che)